Delhi conspiracy case: Bomb thrown

 The Viceroy and vicereine were sitting on an elephant and entering the city.
 Basanta Kumar Biswas, a revolutionary from Nadia village, threw a homemade bomb at the Viceroy who was seated on an elephant.
 Although injured in the attack, the Viceroy escaped with flesh wounds, but the servant behind him holding his parasol was killed.
 Lady Hardinge was unscathed; as was the elephant and its mahout (handler).
-Lord Hardinge himself was injured all over the back, legs, and head by fragments of the bomb, the flesh on his shoulders being torn in strips.
+Hardinge himself was injured all over the back, legs, and head by fragments of the bomb, the flesh on his shoulders being torn in strips.
 Viceroy and Vicerine were making their ceremonial entry to new capital of India, Delhi.
 The howdah in which they were travelling was blown into pieces and there was some difficulty to remove the Viceroy from the back of elephant on which they were travelling.
 The servant behind him was dead as observed by the Vicerine.
 The man killed was an umbrella bearer and he acted in that capacity to previous viceroy Lord Curzon also.